Maamanithan (2022 film): Development

 In April 2017, reports surfaced that Vijay Sethupathi had signed a new project with Seenu Ramasamy after the success of Dharma Durai (2016).
 Seenu Ramasamy started writing the script for the project with a tentative title Maamanithan, with Yuvan Shankar Raja who earlier collaborated with Seenu in Dharma Durai and the unreleased film Idam Porul Yaeval, expressed his interest in producing the film apart from working on the film's music.
 Later, Seenu also narrated the script to composer Ilaiyaraaja who also agreed to work with his son Yuvan.

 It was further reported that the film biopic of a popular leader who hails from the south Tamil Nadu region, with Vijay Sethupathi playing a politician in the film, however the team denied such claims.
-Seenu Ramasamy finished working on the script within May 2017, but shooting of the film delayed due to Sethupathi's commitments in other films.
+Seenu Ramasamy finished working on the script in May 2017, but the shooting of the film was delayed due to Sethupathi's commitments in other films.

 Casting

-Samuthirakani was announced for a pivotal character in April 2018, who plays a straightforward villager in the film.
+Samuthirakani was announced as a pivotal character in April 2018, who plays a straightforward villager in the film.
 Seenu Ramasamy revealed that "his character will be the silent type, with very little dialogue and there will be no pair for him in the film".
 Though the film marked Samuthirakani and Seenu collaborating after Neerparavai (2012), the former did not confirm his presence in the film.
 During the start of the shoot, Guru Somasundaram was announced a part of the pivotal cast, with Seenu stating his character as an important one which appears throughout the film.
 Guru Somasundaram played the role of a Muslim in the film.

-Seenu also cast Gayathrie playing for another pivotal character.
+Seenu also cast Gayathrie playing another pivotal character.
 He stated that "her role is that of a young woman who has finished her 10th standard and has taken up teaching typewriting".
 Other supporting casts include K. P. A. C. Lalitha, Shaji Chen, Jewel Mary.

 Manasvi Kottachi was cast as Sethupathi's daughter.
 Anikha was cast in a supporting role.
 During the schedule of Kerala, stills featuring Vijay Sethupathi and Malayalam actor Manikandan Achari went viral through internet, with the latter reported to play a supporting role in the film.
 Vijay Sethupathi plays an auto driver hailing from a rural family in the film.